Getting ready for church, don’t forget your sarong!

 ___ Flashlight or head lamp and extra batteries

-___ Cameras– we like the Olympus Tough Underwater Camera with the round lens rather than square lens, GoPro cameras work great, Review details at
+___ Cameras– we like the Olympus Tough Underwater Camera and GoPro cameras work great for whale watching while snorkeling

 ___ Binoculars